bevanhunt/cyberchipped-python/README.md

 These abstractions are the OpenAI Assistant, AI Function, and AI Model.

-The unique selling point of this library is to handle the thread run system automatically.
+The key selling point of this library is to handle the OpenAI Assistant thread run system automatically.

 CyberChipped powers the most feature-rich AI Companion - [CometHeart](https://cometheart.com)!